Chaser bin: Mother bins

 Mother bins, also known as "field bins" in Queensland, offer the farmer a convenient storage location while harvesting.
-They offer a large storage capacity ranging from 55T to 130T.
+In the past they had a capacity ranging from 55T to 130T, but modern mother bins have a much higher capacity.
 They are usually located on a paddock road at the entrance to the paddock being harvested, and allowing chaser bins to unload into them and offering truck drivers a more convenient location to fill grain into their semi-trailers.
 This also assists in reducing unnecessary soil compaction, by reducing the number of road trains on a given paddock.

 Mother bins are not to be confused with chaser bins.
 Although they both hold and unload grain in the same manner, mother bins, are not designed to be used as chaser bins.
 They are only to be moved when empty, or if needed at a maximum of 25% full on smooth terrain only.
 They are designed to be a static collection point only.

+Efficiency and advantages of using chaser bins

+Chaser bins provide several advantages in modern agriculture by optimizing grain transportation and minimizing downtime during harvest.
+They allow continuous combine operation, reducing waiting time for grain unloading.
+Additionally, using a chaser bin helps prevent soil compaction by reducing the need for fully loaded grain trucks to drive directly into the field.

+Modern chaser bins are designed with high unloading speed - some models can empty 10 tonnes of grain per minute, ensuring efficient transfer to transport vehicles.
+Features such as hydraulic auger control and large flotation tires further enhance their usability in various field conditions.